Okay, gals, we need to talk about getting the right breast pump.

 Honestly, after four years of pumping, I will tell you that you can indeed get a very strong suction from a handpump, and a nice long pull.

-I prefer the Lansinoh Manual Pump because the shields are very comfortable, but any of them will do.
+Personally, I think the Lansinoh Manual Pump is the best manual breast pump (because the shields are very comfortable), but really, any of them will do.

 Pump Parts & Pieces

 Admittedly, there are a lot of bits and pieces that go along with a pump.
-If you’re buying a new pump, all of these accessories should come with it.
+If you’re buying a new pump, all the accoutrements should come with it.

-You may need to buy more shields (see below) to get you through the day, especially if you are Pumping At Work.
-If you are borrowing or inheriting a second-hand pump, you may want to buy new tubing and breast shields, or just sterilize the ones you inherited.
+You may need to spend money on more shields (see below) to get you through the day, especially if you are Pumping At Work.
+If you’re borrowing or inheriting a second-hand pump, you may want to buy new tubing and breast shields, or just sterilize the ones you inherited.
 It’s fine.
 Really.

 Here’s what’s what:

 The breast shield (above) goes over your nipple and funnels your milk into a bottle (or storage bag).
 It looks like a megaphone or a horn (it’s more fun to call it a horn, non?).

 Your nipple goes into the horn and the flange creates a tight seal on your breast.
 You’ll want to have MANY of these on hand so you don’t have to run to the kitchen and wash them each time you need to pump again.
 OH — and, they come in five different sizes.
 It’s okay for them to be a little too big, but if they are too small, you will squeeze the bejesus out of your poor nipples.
 This can cause damage and pain, which you do. not. want.
 Plus, it can hinder your pumping outcome.